Kyre: Kyre Park

 Kyre Park is a park and gardens within the village which is known for being designed by Capability Brown.
 The park was used for hunting deer until the mid-1700s, when it was laid out for the Pytts family.
-It contains numerous follies and a Grade II listed barn, which now houses antiques.
+It contains numerous follies and a Grade II listed barn dating from c.1618.
 The park is privately owned but is open daily to the public.